lab11/gap/README.md

 ln -s /usr/src/kernel /lib/modules/$(uname -r)/build
 ```

 You can then navigate to beaglebone-cc2520/software/driver and run make to compile the driver.
-Make sure you copy cc2520.ko to /lib/modules/KERNEL_VERSION and run depmod -a to register the driver with your system.
+Make sure you re-run the install script, which will copy cc2520.ko to /lib/modules/KERNEL_VERSION and run depmod -a to register the driver with your system.

-### TinyOS

-TinyOS support is not currently available, but is in the works.